 - A Vienna Pass sightseeing pass (my review) includes one-time free access to the carriage museum

-- Do the tour of the palace, which includes remarkable rooms and introduces you to the life of the imperial families (notably Empress Elisabeth and Emperor Franz Joseph)
+- Do the tour of the palace, which includes remarkable rooms bursting with history and introduces you to the life of the Imperial families (including Empress Elisabeth and Emperor Franz Joseph)

 - From the Wagenburg, continue out west for a circular walk through the park that takes in the landscaped areas around the palm house and back to the patterned gardens behind the palace proper